tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The gouges her nails left on the wall as the Ma’am dragged her from the Crooked House and out the Door with a Dozen Locks.

-*“Let this be a lesson,*” the Ma’am had told me when she returned, shaking Gretchen's blood from her boots. “*There are no happy endings for disobedient brats.*”
+*“Let this be a lesson,*” the Ma’am had told me when she returned, breathlessly shaking Gretchen's blood from her boots. “*There are no happy endings for disobedient brats.*”

 Sometimes, at night, I swore I could still hear my sister crying from the Wood.
 Begging the Hungry Things not to eat her.